 The Federal Government committed to a North West City Deal last year and asked our community to develop a plan for what it might look like.

-Improving public transport and road networks to help grow our region
+improving our public transport and road networks

-Providing our residents with access to major hospitals in Epping and Heidelberg, as well as La Trobe University in Bundoora.
+providing our residents with access to major hospitals in Epping and Heidelberg, as well as La Trobe University in Bundoora

-Opening up major growth and employment areas around Cloverton/Beveridge and Wallan, providing thousands of jobs.
+opening up major growth and employment areas around Cloverton/Beveridge and Wallan, providing thousands of jobs